Drivers Ed in TennesseePage Overview

 - Be at least 16 years old.

-- Have held your permit for at least 180 days.
+- Have held your learner's permit for at least 180 days.

 - Complete 50 hours of supervised behind-the-wheel experience, including 10 hours at night, verified with the Certification of 50 Hours of Behind the Wheel Driving Experience (Form SF-1256).